apache/camel-website/content/misc/privacy-policy.md

 ## Website Usage Privacy Policy

-Information about your use of this website is collected using server access logs and a tracking cookie.
+Information about your use of this website is collected in the server access logs.
 The collected information consists of the following:

 * The IP address from which you access the website
 * The type of browser and operating system you use to access our site